Updated Nov. 25, 2020. Information about COVID-19 changes quickly. We will post updates here as they become available.

 What are the symptoms of COVID-19?

-People who have COVID-19 can have a wide range of symptoms which appear 2-14 days after exposure to the virus.
+People who have COVID-19 can have a wide range of symptoms ranging from mild to severe, which appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19:

 - Shortness of breath or difficulty breathing